 Thus if you have a 30 amp controller you will want a 30 amp fuse between the controller and the battery bank.
 If you have a 100 amp controller, place a 100 amp fuse between the controller and the batteries.

 Pro Tip: We personally prefer to use breakers in place of fuses.
 While we started RVing with fuses in such key places, we realized it is not always practical and easy to change fuses.
 But it is very easy to press a button to reset the breaker.

 Connecting Wires in Your Solar Charge Controller

 When installing your solar charge controller be sure to refer to your user manual for whichever model you purchase.
 However, generally speaking, these are the things you need to be aware of as you set up your charge controller.

 Connect the battery first.
 When you connect the wires to/from your solar charge controller you will want to make sure that you connect the positive (typically red) wires first.
 Then connect the negative (typically black) wires.

 Connect the PV array (solar panels).
 Again, connect the positive wires first and the negative wires second.

 NOTE: If your solar charge controller permits you to connect a load to it directly then you will want to connect the load after you connect the battery and before you connect the solar panels.
-In every instance you want to make sure that the negative wire of the solar panel is the last wire you connect in the controller.
+In every instance, you want to make sure that the negative wire of the solar panel is the last wire you connect to the controller.

 Your charge controller should immediately turn on once you connect this negative wire from the solar panels.
 At this point, your light indicators and/or display screen will begin to populate information on the solar panel connection.